Kevinsillo/datastealer/readme.md

 ### More funcionalities (Nirsoft)
 NirSoft web site provides a unique collection of small and useful freeware utilities, all of them developed by Nir Sofer.

-For more funcionalities, go to [nirsoft.net](www.nirsoft.net "Nirsoft"), download software and put in "data/soft/" folder
+For more funcionalities, go to [nirsoft.net](www.nirsoft.net "Nirsoft"), download software and put in "data/soft/" folder.

-Later add a line for each software in **"run.bat"**
+Later add a line for each software in **"run.bat"**.

 Like this:
 >REM ############ Nirsoft ############